 Some parts, especially screws, will need some rust removal.
-Don’t try to remove aluminium oxide with rust remover.
-The aluminium will get a dull white look to it and it the rust remover eats away at the aluminium.
+Don’t try to remove aluminum oxide with rust remover.
+The aluminum will get a dull white look to it and the rust remover eats away at the aluminum.

 Step 3 Polishing brake arms

-Since the brake arms are made from aluminium, they can be easily polished.
-For more information about how to polish aluminium please follow the link.
+Since the brake arms are made from aluminum, they can be easily polished.
+For more information about how to polish aluminum please follow the link.

 Step 4 Reassembling vintage Shimano cantilever brakes

 After I’ve cleaned and polished each part (I also polish nuts and bolts), it’s time to reassemble each individual brake arm.
 Ik put grease on threads to prevent them from seizing in the future.

 The previous owner had installed the wrong type of brake pads (with the bolts), so I bought a couple of pairs of nice two-piece cantilever brake pads.